nuejs/nue/packages/nuejs.org/docs/reactive-components.md

 ### Method handlers
-More complex functionality should be relegated to an instance method:
+More complex functionality should be moved to an instance method:

 ```
 <dialog>